7 Facts About William Faulkner's As I Lay Dying

-Released in 1930, author William Faulkner’s As I Lay Dying appeared to be an impossibly ambitious undertaking.
-The story of the death of a Mississippi matriarch named Addie Bundren and her family's struggles to give her a proper burial, the novel is comprised of 15 first-person narratives, with Faulkner alternating perspectives in each of the 59 chapters.
+Released in 1930, author William Faulkner’s As I Lay Dying appeared to be an impossibly ambitious undertaking; the novel has 15 different narrators over 59 chapters.
 It’s since become regarded as an American classic—and a bit of an endurance test for some readers.
-Here, some facts about the book and Faulkner’s very deliberate undertaking of writing a “classic.”
+Here are some facts about the book and Faulkner’s very deliberate undertaking of writing a “classic.”

-It can sometimes be difficult to sort William Faulkner’s own personal mythology from facts.
-The novelist, who was a high school and college dropout and taught himself to write, claimed he wrote As I Lay Dying while working at a Mississippi power plant.
+It can sometimes be difficult to sort Faulkner’s own personal mythology from facts.
+The novelist, who was a high school and college dropout, claimed he wrote As I Lay Dying while working at a Mississippi power plant.
 (His earlier novels, while well-regarded, did not provide much in the way of royalties.)
-For six weeks, he wrote from midnight until four in the morning while at the plant.
-And, allegedly, drunk.
+For around six weeks, he wrote from midnight until four in the morning while at the plant.
 The book was composed on a wheelbarrow that he turned into a table.

 Faulkner was one of the more blunt novelists of his era, having little time or regard for self-promotion or any examination of his process.
 In discussing As I Lay Dying, he was fond of saying that he was very conscious of the novel’s potential to be embraced as a sprawling American classic.
 "I set out deliberately to write a tour-de-force,” he said.”
 Before I ever put pen to paper and set down the first word I knew what the last word would be and almost where the last period would fall.”

-In a contender for the world’s shortest book chapter, Faulkner composed chapter 19 of the book with just one sentence: “My mother is a fish.”
-The perspective is that of Vardaman Bundren, the son of the recently-deceased Addie Bundren, whom he compares to a sea creature due to her coffin floating on a river.
+Chapter 19 reads, “My mother is a fish.”
+The perspective is that of Vardaman Bundren, the son of the recently deceased Addie Bundren, whom he compares to a sea creature due to her coffin floating on a river.

-And it’s very hard to pronounce.
-Faulkner set many of his novels, including As I Lay Dying, in the fictional Yoknapatawpha County, a spell-check-threatening word that came from a Chickasaw term for water running through flatlands.
+Faulkner set many of his novels, including As I Lay Dying, in the fictional Yoknapatawpha County, a spell-check-threatening word that Faulkner claimed came from a Chickasaw term for water running through flat lands (though modern Faulkner scholars think it’s more likely “split land”).
 While visiting students at the University of Virginia, he instructed students on its proper pronunciation: YOK-na-pa-TAW-pha.

 The University of Mississippi power plant where Faulkner wrote the book stood as a monument to the late writer for several decades following his death in 1962.
 In 2015, the school announced it would be torn down to make room for a $135 million science building.